FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/2010/2010-11-14-sings-neil-diamond.md

 <h2 id="infobox6"><a href="#infobox6">Note</a></h2>
 <p>...Sings Neil Diamond was scheduled for a broadcast on BBC Four on the 23 March 2019 at 00:30 but the broadcast never went ahead why I don't know.
 When the BBC pulls a broadcast it just updates the TV listings for the day and does not indicate that a programme had been pulled or the reason why.</p>
+<p>It was that scheduled date that triggered me to contact the BBC and the remove of the broadcast was not even brought up in the email reply.</p>
+<p>if you check the schedules pages for 24 March 2019 you will see that ...Sings Neil Diamond was replaced by David Cassidy: The Last Session in the schedule for the 24 March 2019 but unless like me you saw ...Sings Neil Diamond listed you will not know it was replaced and as I made clear by now its programme page show it as the 25 March 2019.</p>

 <style>
 .fig4 {float:left; border: solid #dddfe2 1px; padding: 10px;}